 For the record, a logo or mark is just the symbol that visually represents the emotional and experiential connections associated with a brand.

 The mark/ident/logo is the shortcut that evokes the emotional feelings in our brains.
-It is important, of course, but not as important as the reason you have a logo in the first place.
+It is important, but not as important as the reason you have a logo.

 Your emotional connection with your customers is why they reach for your hand when you are hanging off the cliff, and not your competitors.